 One of the things I find a lot of joy in is seeing M learn U.S. Geography.
-We are not following a boxed curriculum but instead have pieced together a few key things that are working for us.
-I find that this approach is one that she is really enjoying and because of that, she is absorbing the material deeply and really learning!
+We are not following a boxed curriculum but instead have pieced together a few key things for homeschool geography that is working for us.
+I find that this approach is one that she is enjoying and because of that, she is absorbing the material deeply and really learning!
 We keep it simple and fun which is best for all of us.

 (This post may contain affiliate links.
 Please see my Disclosure policy for details).

 All of the things that we are doing could be used for all elementary ages (or teaching multiple ages if that is where you are at).
 M is in 4th grade this year, so we use a combination of independent study learning and games.
 For younger kids, the same worksheets are suitable.
 If you have younger kids, you could just work on finding the answers together.
 These ideas are great for homeschool geography or to supplement other geography programs for fun.